mrPaq/autoHP/README.md

 To that end, I'm working on building a very rudimentary CoAP extension for PHP based on Olaf Bergmann's libcoap and his simple client example (see http://sourceforge.net/projects/libcoap/).
 Looks like this will take some time...

 ###Requirements###
-(this is a work in progress - will need to reinstall from scratch to get this correct)
+(this is a work in progress - will need to reinstall fro

--Linux on somthing with an available USB port (CentOS and Raspbian work) -Python 2.7.6
+- Linux on somthing with an available USB port (CentOS and Raspbian work)
--Flask
+- Python 2.7.6
+- Flask

 If you want the web-interface then:
+- Webserver (assume apache2+)
--php 5.?
+- php 5.?

 Startup by adding the following to /etc/rc.local
 ```